Aginix/mui-react-table/README.md

 yarn add @aginix/mui-react-table
 ```

-Note that `@aginix/mui-react-react` has peer-dependencies on `@material-ui/core`, `react-table`, all of which can also be installed from npm if your project doesn't already use them.
+Note that `@aginix/mui-react-react` has peer-dependencies on `@material-ui/core`, `@material-ui/core` and `react-table`, all of which can also be installed from npm if your project doesn't already use them.

 ### Storybook